WheteThunger/DroneTurrets/README.md

 }
 ```

+- `RequirePermissionToControlDroneTurrets` (`true` or `false`) -- Determines whether players require the `droneturrets.control` permission to remotely control turrets attached to drones.
+While `true`, anybody can control drone turrets.
+While a player is prohibited from controlling drone turrets, they can still view the turrets perspective.
+Note: NPC auto turrets and peacekeeper turrets cannot be viewed under any circumstances.
-- `TargetPlayers` (`true` or `false`) -- Whether drone-mounted turrets should target real players.
+- `TargetPlayers` (`true` or `false`) -- Determines whether drone-mounted turrets should target real players.
-- `TargetNPCs` (`true` or `false`) -- Whether drone-mounted turrets should target NPCs.
+- `TargetNPCs` (`true` or `false`) -- Determines whether drone-mounted turrets should target NPCs.
-- `TargetAnimals` (`true` or `false`) -- Whether drone-mounted turrets should target NPC animals such as bears.
+- `TargetAnimals` (`true` or `false`) -- Determines whether drone-mounted turrets should target NPC animals such as bears.
-- `EnableAudioAlarm` (`true` or `false`) -- Whether drone-mounted turrets should play an audio alarm for nearby players to hear, while the turret is powered, and while the drone is being controlled or hovering.
+- `EnableAudioAlarm` (`true` or `false`) -- Determines whether drone-mounted turrets should play an audio alarm for nearby players to hear, while the turret is powered, and while the drone is being controlled or hovering.
-- `EnableSirenLight` (`true` or `false`) -- Whether drone-mounted turrets should have a flashing siren light to warn nearby players, while the turret is powered, and while the drone is being controlled or hovering.
+- `EnableSirenLight` (`true` or `false`) -- Determines whether drone-mounted turrets should have a flashing siren light to warn nearby players, while the turret is powered, and while the drone is being controlled or hovering.
 - `TurretRange` (`true` or `false`) -- The range of drone-mounted turrets.
 - `TipChance` (`0` - `100`) -- Chance that a tip message will be shown to a player when they deploy a drone, informing them that they can use the `/droneturret` command.
 Only applies to players with the `droneturrets.deploy` permission who do not have the `droneturrets.autodeploy` permission.